A guide to Zendesk licensing and pricing in 2026

 Zendesk Suite plans

-The Suite plans are Zendesk’s all-in-one offerings.
-They’re built for businesses that need to be everywhere their customers are, whether that’s live chat, phone, social media messages, or a self-service help center.
-This is also where Zendesk packs in most of its AI features.
+The Suite plans are Zendesk’s comprehensive, omnichannel offerings.
+They’re perfect for businesses that want to be available wherever their customers are-live chat, phone, social media, or a self-service help center.
+This is where you’ll find Zendesk’s most advanced AI and automation capabilities.

 Plan NamePrice (Billed Annually)Key Features